Living On & Off Campus

 - Responsibility: Living off-campus comes with a host of responsibilities that are helpful for some students and a distraction for others.

 Penn State's on-campus housing options are generally similar to previous years' prices, with slight rates changes that are announced every spring.
-Room rates are all-inclusive, covering the cost of utilities, cable TV and WiFi.
+Room rates are all-inclusive, covering the cost of utilities, and WiFi.
 There are no hidden fees.

 The least expensive on-campus living option is a supplemental room, while the most expensive option is a single room in Eastview Terrace.